Information for exchange students

 This agreement should include details of the project, what work the student will do at Ulster, the dates of attendance and the name and address of the student’s home institution and home supervisor(s) together with the names and faculty location of the Ulster supervisor(s).

-If the student’s attendance at Ulster is for more than six months for International students and more than one year for all other students, a formal agreement between Ulster and the student’s home institution is required.
+If the student’s attendance at Ulster is for more than six months for International students and more than one year for UK and ROI students, a formal agreement between Ulster and the student’s home institution is required.

 Letter of Offer